mhanyc/software_security_reqs/validation_requirements/INDEX.md

 Because Vibrant must (due to our [relationship with [SAMHSA](https://www.samhsa.gov/newsroom/press-announcements/202106161430)) understand where and how it conforms to NIST security controls, we use the full, en-edited, latest-release standards in validation.

+>[!IMPORTANT]
+> It is very unlikely we meet NIST requirements everywhere, all the time. .
+However, Vibrant must use NIST standards as a yardstick for all systems.

 ## Requirement Categories

   - [data-protection](./data-protection.md)